SiChiTong/JECCbotECU/README.md

 ### PCB

 The JECCbotECU is formed from the controller board ( data included in this repository ) and some motor driver stage ( tested with https://github.com/generationmake/HighPowerMotorFeatherWing/ ).
-The controller pcb in this repository features a Bosch BNO055 IMU the connection of a KVH C100 compass unit, GPS and RPLidar, USB VCOMM, different voltage regulators, GPIO port and SW-Debugging.
+The controller pcb in this repository features a Bosch BNO055 IMU, the connection of a KVH C100 compass unit, GPS and RPLidar, USB VCOMM, different voltage regulators, GPIO port and SW-Debugging.

 ![JECCbotECU rendering](hardware/controlpcb/productiondata/JECCbotECU.jpg)